trigaten/Event_Video_Classification/README.md

 The dataset consists of 64 videos, each 400 frames long, and recorded in two different locations with static backgrounds.
 They are approximately evenly distributed across 5 classes: ['walk_facing_forward_N_S', 'walk_facing_sideways_W_E', 'walk_in_place_N', 'walk_pivot_NE_SW', 'walk_pivot_NW_SE']

 ### Other
 There is an additional dataset of 15 videos, created in a similar fashion, but in a different location.
-This dataset contains 2 sets of videos, one created by the event camera software () and the other synthesized by Jonah Sengupta.
+This dataset contains 2 sets of videos, one created by the event camera software (event_vids) and the other synthesized by Jonah Sengupta (model_vids).
 This dataset is used for testing.

 ## 2. Model
 The model can be found in `Net.py`